Constraining the Properties of GRB Accreting Magnetar with $R/I$ Evolutionary Effects Using \emph{Swift}/XRT Data: Statistical Properties and Accreting Magnetar Properties

-With the above MCMC method and the magnetar propeller accretion model, we can accurately estimate the physical parameters of the newborn magnetar and perform the $B_p-P_0$ statistical analysis to constrain the accretion rate of accreting magnetar in different EoSs and $\eta_{\rm X}$ based on the 105 LGRBs with X-ray plateau emission that are thought to be fed by the central magnetar.
-As shown in Figure \ref{fig:Bp-P0}, putting (EoS, $\eta_{\rm X}$) all combinatorial results, we can find that the newborn magnetars of LGRBs in our sample with $P_0\sim1~\rm ms$ usually possess $B_p\sim10^{13.5}-10^{15}~\rm G$, while those with $P_0\gtrsim3~\rm ms$ are accompanied by a strong magnetic field of $B_p\sim10^{14.5}-10^{15.5}~\rm G$.
+With the above MCMC method and the magnetar propeller accretion model, we can accurately estimate the physical parameters of the newborn magnetar and perform the $B_p-P_0$ statistical analysis to constrain the accretion rate of accreting magnetars in different EoSs and $\eta_{\rm X}$ based on the 105 LGRBs with X-ray plateau emission that are thought to be fed by the central magnetar.
+As shown in Figure \ref{fig:Bp-P0}, Putting all the combinations of (EoS, $\eta_{\rm X}$) together, we can find that the newborn magnetars of LGRBs in our sample with $P_0\sim1~\rm ms$ usually possess $B_p\sim10^{13.5}-10^{15}~\rm G$, while those with $P_0\gtrsim3~\rm ms$ are accompanied by a strong magnetic field of $B_p\sim10^{14.5}-10^{15.5}~\rm G$.
 Furthermore, we systematically investigated possible correlations between $B_p$ and $P_0$ of the newborn magnetar by applying a least-squares regression algorithm to all combinations of (EoS, $\eta_{\rm X}$).